mahmoudbasiony/reviewshake-widgets/README.md

 - `gulp build` : Compiles & Minify assets and generates a .pot file in the `languages/` directory.

+- `gulp clean` : Deletes all minified assets and languages files.

 - `gulp buildPlugin` : generates a .zip archive for distribution, excluding development and system files.